dotnet/docs/docs/framework/misc/security-transparent-code.md

 The levels are as follows:

-- Level 2 (<xref:System.Security.SecurityRuleSet.Level2>) – the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] transparency rules.
+- Level 2 (<xref:System.Security.SecurityRuleSet.Level2>) – the .NET Framework 4 transparency rules.

 - Level 1 (<xref:System.Security.SecurityRuleSet.Level1>) – the .NET Framework 2.0 transparency rules.

 The primary difference between the two transparency levels is that level 1 does not enforce transparency rules for calls from outside the assembly and is intended only for compatibility.

 > [!IMPORTANT]
 > You should specify level 1 transparency for compatibility only; that is, specify level 1 only for code that was developed with the .NET Framework 3.5 or earlier that uses the <xref:System.Security.AllowPartiallyTrustedCallersAttribute> attribute or does not use the transparency model.
 For example, use level 1 transparency for .NET Framework 2.0 assemblies that allow calls from partially trusted callers (APTCA).
-For code that is developed for the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)], always use level 2 transparency.
+For code that is developed for the .NET Framework 4, always use level 2 transparency.

 ### Level 2 Transparency